telecomsxchange/smpp-proxy/README.md

 # Encodings

-This smpp implementation supports 3 encodings: ASCII (GSM 03.38), LATIN1, and UCS2.
+This SMPP implementation supports 3 encodings: ASCII (GSM 03.38), LATIN1, and UCS2.
 Respective data_coding for these encodings are 0x01, 0x03, and 0x08.

 Default encoding for data_coding:0 is ASCII.